khel29/nnpdc20/README.md

 # nnpdc20
-Minimalist social media app on Raspberry Pi
+Minimalist social media ap, runs on a Raspberry Pi
 - Find other users with interests ans proximity criteria
 - Exchange messages and images with orher users.

-Setup of python flask app.
+- User Interface in French for now.

-User Interface in French for now.
+Setup of python flask app:

 Set up on a raspberry pi:
 1/ set Mysql users and database + configure database access passwords in password.py file